Signs of health

 - Talk to your veterinarian to work out a pig health programme and review it each year.

-- Keep good records of disease incidents and treatments used, to aid your vet make accurate diagnosis and analysis of problems.
+- Keep good records of disease incidents and treatments used, to aid your vet to make accurate diagnosis and analysis of problems.

 - Observe withholding times for all drugs used, especially before sending pigs to slaughter.